atl-mk/slack-beeegmojis/README.md

 https://microsoftedge.microsoft.com/addons/detail/dmeboaaoabeepmjadgaokkmkgoakkdib

-If you want to use the BEEG version OR if you use chrome, but are not an Atlassian employee then you'll need to add an unpacked extension.
+If you want to use the BEEEEEG version OR if you use chrome, but are not an Atlassian employee then you'll need to add an unpacked extension.
 ## Contributions
 Raise a PR